On this page

 Tab completions Jump to heading

-Tab completions are crucial feature for quick navigation in REPL.
-After hitting
+Tab completions are a crucial feature for quick navigation in the REPL.
+After

 Deno 1.45.3